Women's National Team Competition System

 National teams will play FIBA Women's Pre-Qualifying Tournaments in three Regions - Africa, Americas, Asia (including Oceania) - to qualify for one of the four global FIBA Women's Olympic Qualifying Tournaments 2020, taking place the following February.

-In Europe, as the qualification to FIBA Women's EuroBasket 2021 will be played over three windows (November 2019, November 2020 and February 2021), teams will not play FIBA Women's Olympic Pre-Qualifying Tournaments, but qualify 6 teams directly to FIBA Women's Olympic Qualifying Tournaments 2020 from FIBA Women's EuroBasket 2019.
+In Europe, the qualification to FIBA Women's EuroBasket 2021 will be played over three windows (November 2019, November 2020 and February 2021), teams will not play FIBA Women's Olympic Pre-Qualifying Tournaments, but qualify 6 teams directly to FIBA Women's Olympic Qualifying Tournaments 2020 from FIBA Women's EuroBasket 2019.

 The same system is in place for qualification to the FIBA Women's Basketball World Cup - FIBA's flagship women's competition - with FIBA Women's Basketball World Cup 2022 Pre-Qualifying Tournaments held at regional level in November 2021 to qualify for one of the four global FIBA Women's Basketball World Cup 2022 Qualifying Tournaments in February 2022.